Understanding Wood Boiler Efficiency and EPA Ratings

 6. Oil and gas boiler efficiency is somewhat comparable to EPA accepted wood fueled boiler efficiency ratings, but the comparison is far from perfect.

-7. Due to the more consistent nature of the wood pellet fuel and the near complete elimination of human operation, tested wood pellet boiler efficiency should more closely match actual field use than will test results for firewood or wood chip fueled boilers.
-However, a new, but still experimental test method called the "Integrated Duty Cycle" test method, has resulted in dubiously low pellet boiler efficiency results.
+7. Due to the more consistent nature of the wood pellet fuel and the near complete elimination of human operation, tested wood pellet boiler efficiency should more closely match actual field use than test results for firewood or wood chip fueled boilers.
+However, a new but still experimental test method called the "Integrated Duty Cycle test method, has resulted in dubiously low pellet boiler efficiency results.

-8. Because existing US and European tests do not necessarily cause pellet boilers to cycle on and off during testing, efficiency may not match actual field use efficiency.
-Installations which limit on/off cycling and which allow a pellet boiler to have long run times will generally yield higher boiler efficiency.
+8. Because existing U.S. and European tests do not necessarily cause pellet boilers to cycle on and off during testing, efficiency may not match actual field use efficiency.
+Installations that limit on/off cycling and allow a pellet boiler to have long run times will generally yield higher boiler efficiency.

-9. From a policy making standpoint, although firewood and wood chip boilers generally test less efficiently than wood pellet boilers, wood pellet fuels require at least 15% of their finished energy value to manufacture.
-That means that in many cases, considering the entire production cycle of the fuel beginning at the tree, firewood and wood chips are more efficiently converted to heat than wood pellets.
+9. From a policymaking standpoint, although firewood and wood chip boilers generally test less efficiently than wood pellet boilers, wood pellet fuels require at least 15% of their finished energy value to manufacture.
+That means that in many cases, considering the entire fuel production cycle beginning at the tree, firewood and wood chips are more efficiently converted to heat than wood pellets.

 11. For firewood boilers, EPA restrictions on emissions are beginning to eliminate boilers that on/off cycle.
 The effect is that future boilers will likely have test results for efficiency that more closely match actual field performance.